 1. Visit the iconic Sky Tower – This iconic landmark is located at the corner of Victoria and Federal Streets.
 The tower is part of the SkyCity Auckland Casino complex and is originally built in 1994-1997.
 The several upper levels are accessible to the public, attracting an average 1,150 visitor per day!

 2.Take a stroll along the scenic Viaduct Harbour – Relax with fine food and wine or a casual meal at one of Viaduct Harbour’s popular restaurants and bars, with the superyachts moored just metres away.
 Go jet boating, join a sailing charter or enjoy a relaxing harbour cruise.

 3. Hop on a ferry to Rangitoto Island – Rangitoto Island is only a short scenic ferry ride across the harbour from downtown Auckland.
 The island is a favorite destination for hikers and day-trippers.
 Emerging unexpectedly from the sea some 600 years ago, it is the youngest and largest volcano in the Auckland volcanic field.

 • Local New Zealand people, all nationalities eligible for Work Holiday Visa or Student and Trainee Work Visa (ONLY for students who need to get academic credit from your University/Education Institutions)

 • English language equivalent to 6.5 on the IELTS scale

 4 months prior to the intended start date (the latest).
 More info: email@example.com

 Please contact our Bright Internships team to help you plan your program.
-Bright Internships will guide you to set up your dream internship, assist in the visa and pre-departure process, and provide local support in Melbourne.
+Bright Internships will guide you to set up your dream internship, assist in the visa and pre-departure process, and provide local support in Auckland.

 Register yourself now with the Application Form.

-See you soon in Melbourne!
+See you soon in Auckland!